What are Opossums?

 In order to prevent these marsupials from taking up shelter in a residence, homeowners should store trash in sealed receptacles with animal-proof lids, preferably in a locked shed or outhouse.
 It’s good practice to bring pet food dishes inside at night to avoid attracting opossums and another nuisance wildlife.
 Homeowners should also remove other obvious sources of food and shelter from the property, such as fallen berries and fruits, as well as woodpiles and logs.
 On a nice day, Inspect the outside of the home for holes and access points, such as broken vent covers.

 If you suspect an infestation in your home, contact a PMi Licensed Pest Professional to conduct an inspection and work with you to develop a treatment plan.
 Opossum removal techniques such as traps and fencing may be used.
-PMi can also provide more helpful opossum facts that can help prevent future infestations.
+PMi can also provide helpful recommendations that can help prevent future opossum activity around your home.

 They will sometimes den in attics and garages where they may construct a messy nest.
 They can also tear ductwork or insulation if they gain access to the interior of a household.
 When digging for food, they can also damage lawns.
-In fact, they can destroy poultry, game birds and their nests.
-When startled, they can bare their sharp teeth and hiss.
+In fact, they can injure poultry and game birds, and damage their nests.
+When startled, they sometimes bare their sharp teeth and hiss.
 In rare cases, they may bite if they feel threatened.